The Debate Continues

-First of all, let me state that the Yakuza series isn’t a true open-world game series.
-While there are large spreads of areas to explore, these pale in size to “real” open-worlds like Skyrim or Far Cry.
-It doesn’t take any longer than a minute to travel from one end of the game area to the other.
+First of all, know that the Yakuza series isn’t a true open-world game series.
+While there are large spreads of areas to explore, these pale in comparison to “real” open-world games like Skyrim or Far Cry.
+Usually, it doesn’t require more than a minute to travel from one end of the game area to the other.

 2. Intricate Battle Systems

-Admittedly, this could result in combat being confusing for some players.
-For example, Yakuza 0 features 8 systems of battle, all interchangeable during combat.
-Fortunately, the games are forgiving enough that you can get through without really remembering all those complicated combos.
-For the PS4 episodes, there’s also the option to switch to easy mode should you lose a fight twice.
-Very convenient, for clumsy players like me.
+Fortunately, the games are typically forgiving enough that you can still get through them without memorizing complicated combos.
+For newer episodes, there’s also the option to switch to easy mode should you lose a fight twice.
+A very convenient feature in the case of clumsy players like me.

 4. Great Music